BenjaminOddou/alfred-folderify/README.md

 ![big_sur_light](public/big_sur_light.webp)

-> Note that the --color-scheme argument is only available for `Big Sur 🍌` (--macOS 11.0) and above.

-3. `✂️ Trim margins` corresponds to the `--no-trim` folderify argument.
+1. `✂️ Trim margins` corresponds to the `--no-trim` folderify argument.

-`Yes 👍` : transparent margins are trimmed from all 4 sides.
+`Yes 👍` : checkbox is ticked, transparent margins are trimmed from all 4 sides.

 ![big_sur_dark](public/big_sur_dark.webp)

-`No 👎` : --no-trim.
+`No 👎` : checkbox is unticked, --no-trim.
 Keeps transparent margins from the mask.

 ![no_trim](public/no_trim.webp)